userfrosting/learn/01.quick-start/docs.md

     category: docs
 ---

->>>>> This quick start guide is aimed at experienced PHP developers who already have a development environment set up.
-Head over to the [Installation Chapter](/installation) for the complete guide.
+[notice=note]This quick start guide is aimed at experienced PHP developers who already have a development environment set up.
+Head over to the [Installation Chapter](/installation) for the complete guide.[/notice]

 UserFrosting is a free, open-source jumping-off point for building user-centered web applications with PHP and Javascript.
 It comes with a sleek, modern interface, basic user account features, and an administrative user management system - all fully functioning out of the box.

->>>> This is the documentation for UserFrosting 4.
-If you are looking for documentation for previous versions of UserFrosting, please see [here](https://legacy.userfrosting.com).
+[notice]This is the documentation for UserFrosting 4.
+If you are looking for documentation for previous versions of UserFrosting, please see [here](https://legacy.userfrosting.com).[/notice]

 ## Server Requirements